-Compilation of an Anti-Corruption policy and implementation of an e-learning program.
-Minimum 90 per cent of relevant employees to complete e-learning program with the result "pass", based on a "Pass/ Fail" basis.
+Compilation of an Anti-Corruption policy and implementation of a learning program.
+Minimum 90 per cent of relevant employees to complete a learning program with the result "pass", based on a "Pass/ Fail" basis.

-Relevant GRI Star ndard, Disclosure and chosen indicator(s): GRI Standard: GRI 200-Economic GRI Disclosure: 205-Anti-Corruption GRI Indicator(s): 205-2: Communication and training on anti-corruption policies and procedures
+GRI Standard: GRI 200-Economic GRI Disclosure: 205-Anti-Corruption

+GRI Indicator(s): 205-2: Communication and training on anti-corruption policies and procedures